Why Metrics Matter in Property Management

 5. Net Operating Income (NOI)

-What it is: Total revenue minus operating expenses (before mortgage payments).
+What it is: Total revenue minus operating expenses.

 Formula: Rental Income - Operating Expenses = NOI